 Unfortunately, this Apple product is also a bit more expensive than other cables, and we don't think it is quite as durable as some of the braided or reinforced options.
 We noticed a crease forming after our repeated bend test, and it has a much smaller reinforced strain relief section than other cables.
 It's still a good option for MacBook users, even if it is a bit more expensive.

 The CHOETECH USB Braided Fast Charging Cable is another attractive option if you are shopping on a budget, particularly if you have devices that pull serious power.
-This cable is listed for a maximum of 100 watts (20 volts, 5 amps) and should allow you to take full advantage of all the fast charging options that USB Power Delivery offers.
+This cable is listed for a maximum of 100 watts (20 volts, five amps) and should allow you to take full advantage of all the fast charging options that USB Power Delivery offers.
 This makes it a great choice for fully utilizing the increased power output of GaN USB power adapters.
-This cable comes in packs of 2 and seems very durable, with a large diameter braided sheath and thick molded strain relief at the base of each connector.
-Each cable also comes with a handy velcro strap to keep it organized when coiled up.
+This cable comes in packs of two and is durable, with a large diameter braided sheath and thick molded strain relief at the base of each connector.
+Each cable also comes with a handy Velcro strap to keep it organized when coiled up.

 Unfortunately, we started to see some signs of wear and tear after our repeated bend test, with a few stray fibers coming loose from the braided cable sheath.
-The USB-A connector also has some sharper edges and both connectors have a smaller molded boot than other cables, so we don't think it will be quite as durable over time.
-It might be a good choice if you want a longer cable with a faster data transfer rate but otherwise, we prefer other options.
+The USB-A connector also has some sharper edges, and both connectors have a smaller molded boot than other cables; we don't think it will be quite as durable over time.
+It might be a good choice if you want a longer cable with a faster data transfer rate, but otherwise, we prefer other options.

 Overall, we didn't find the Aioneus cables to be our favorite.
 These cables are typically sold in packs of three, and they're indeed some of the least expensive options out there when you look at the price of an individual cable.
 They also share some traits with the top cables, such as over-molded strain relief and a braided sheath, but this wasn't enough to net them one of the top spots.

-They are listed with a maximum current of 2.4 amps, which will be enough to fast charge many devices but is less than the typical 3 amps or more of the top-tier products.
-The body of the connectors just feels a little cheap and has sharper edges, making them less ergonomic and comfortable to use.
+They are listed with a maximum current of 2.4 amps, which will be enough to fast charge many devices but is less than the typical three amps or more of the top-tier products.
+The body of the connectors feel a little cheap and have sharper edges, making them less ergonomic and comfortable to use.
 They also only have an average data transfer rate, listed as a maximum of 480 Mbps.
 All in all, they're not bad cables, and they can get the job done.
 However, it isn't much more to get a top-tier option, especially if you want to charge larger devices as quickly as possible.

 Why You Should Trust Us